 Fort Frederick

 Fort Frederick is a beautiful historical fort.
-There’s nothing much to do here, only visit the Sri Thirukoneswaram temple inside the fort, but you can click some nice photos outside the fort or sit at the fort and enjoy the Dutch Bay view.
+There’s nothing much to do here, only visit the Sri Thirukoneswaram temple inside the fort, but you can click some lovely photos outside the fort or sit at the fort and enjoy the Dutch Bay view.

 Sri Thirukoneswaram Kovil